 QPAC Binder for Metallic Pastes

 One new exciting application area for QPAC is as an organic binder for metallic pastes.
 QPAC®40 polypropylene carbonate is currently being used as a binder in electrode pastes.
-Electrode pastes containing QPAC binder have significant benefits because of its low carbon residual levels which leads to reduced defect rates and other electrical quality issues.
+Electrode pastes containing QPAC binder have significant benefits because of their low carbon residual levels which lead to reduced defect rates and other electrical quality issues.

 Additional Applications of QPAC Organic Binders